BPS Invariants for 3-Manifolds at Rational Level $K$: WRT invariants and homological blocks for at other roots of unity

-As in the case of the standard root of unity, we expect that the expression that we obtained from the Gaussian integral part of the WRT invariant with analytic continuation of $K=\frac{r}{s}$ contains the contributions from all flat connections.
+As in the case of the standard root of unity, we expect that the expression that we obtained from the Gaussian integral part of the WRT invariant with analytic continuation from $K=\frac{r}{s}$ knows the contributions from all flat connections.
 Also, the calculation can be done for other ranges of $P$, $H$, and $\text{Im}\frac{r}{s}$, which we refer to section 2.7 in \cite{Chung-wrt} for detailed explanation.